Zacharier/zbuild/README.md

 # Build

 The Build is a simple but powerful `Makefile` generator, which generates a `Makefile` by a `BUILD` file located to the root path of project.
 In the progress of building, it can deductions relationships of dependency between source files.
-In addtion, it also can watch some files were updated or deleted or added and re-generate a new `Makefile`.
+In addtion, it can also watchs all file changes(eg: some files are updated/deleted or add new one) and re-generate a new `Makefile`.

-NOTE: The user should executes `make` command after building is complete.
+NOTE: The user should always executes the `make` command after building is complete.

 ## How to use